Bamkole25/se-day1-assignment-Bamkole25/README.md

 Software engineering is a branch of computer science used for developing, testing and maintaining software.

 Importance:
-1. Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
+1. Reliability - it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.

 2. Efficiency - it helps to optimize developer workflow while maintaining high quality standards.